Serving Clients Since 1979

 - The fact that the spouses have lived separate and apart based on a mutual agreement for a minimum of 12 months before filing for divorce or have lived separate and apart without a mutual agreement for at least 24 months before filing for divorce

-Divorce Issues in Missouri
+Common Divorce Issues in Kansas City, MO

 Marital property division under Missouri law falls under the concept of “equitable” distribution.
 This means a fair but not always an “equal” division of property.
 Under the Revised Statutes of Missouri, 452.330, courts will look at many factors when dividing marital assets including the conduct of the spouses during the marriage.

 Section 452.335 also provides factors that can be used to decide the issue of spousal maintenance or alimony, which is decided on a case-by-case basis.
-The issue of child support is also governed under section 452.340 and calculated according to state guidelines.
+The issue of child support is also governed under section 452.340 and calculated according to MO state guidelines.

 Questions or Concerns?
 Talk to a Divorce Lawyer in Kansas City Today.